darkosBE/WAC-PROJECT/README.md

 ## 📝 Changelog

-### v1.1.0 - The "Dark Mode" Update
+### version uhh i lost track - The "Modernazation" Update
-- **🎨 UI Redesign**: Complete overhaul of the interface with a pure black aesthetic, vibrant accents, and a modern sidebar layout.
+- **UI Redesign**: Complete overhaul of the interface with a pure black aesthetic, vibrant accents, and a modern sidebar layout.
-- **🔌 Proxy Logic**: Fully implemented the Proxies page.
+- **Proxy Logic**: Fully implemented the Proxies page.
 You can now add, save, and use proxies for your bots.
-- **🕹️ Movement Fixes**: Verified and optimized movement controls (WASD works!).
+- **Movement Fixes**: Verified and optimized movement controls (WASD works!).
-- **🐛 Bug Fixes**:
+- **Bug Fixes**:
     - Fixed duplicate socket hooks causing connection issues.
     - Cleaned up unused imports and placeholder code.
     - Corrected typos in meta tags.

-### v1.0.0 - Initial Release
-- Basic bot connection and chat functionality.
-- Initial release of the Web AFK Client.

 ---